Gluten-Free Maple Oat Nut Scones with Maple Glaze

 To give the scones that delicious maple flavour, I added pure maple extract.
 Pure maple extract is made by mixing pure maple syrup with alcohol.
 There are no artificial flavours, dyes or corn syrup added.

 If your budget allows it, always use pure maple extract.
-You can add it to pancake batter, apple pies, oatmeal, butternut squash, frosting and most baked goods.
+You can add it to pancake batter, apple pies, oatmeal, butternut squash, muffins, frosting and most baked goods.
 The maple flavour will make everything taste so much better!

 Leave a Comment